vipolise/ydk-py-samples/README.md

 [Download](https://github.com/CiscoDevNet/ydk-py/archive/master.zip) or clone the [YDK-Py repository](https://github.com/CiscoDevNet/ydk-py).
 Then, follow the installation instructions for YDK-Py in its README file.

 ## Running an App
 Instructions for using the basic apps can be found in their [README](https://github.com/CiscoDevNet/ydk-py-samples/tree/master/samples/basic) file.
+For Cisco IOS XR models, you would need a device running version 6.0.0 or later as the target.

 ## Vagrant Sandbox
 You can instantiate a YDK-PY sandbox on your computer using Vagrant.
 The sandbox will provide an Ubuntu (14.04) VM with YDK-Py pre-installed.
 Make sure you have these prerequisites installed on your computer: